ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-text-alternative.md

 ## Demo

-You can see the demo of a WYSIWYG editor with the base image feature enabled below:
+You can see the demo of a WYSIWYG editor with the base image feature enabled below.
+Click on the images to activate the image toolbar and edit the text alternative.

 {@snippet features/image-text-alternative}